 In summary, the American Dream translates to: Bigger, better, faster, stronger.
-To have a better life, you have to become a better person so you are able to manifest whatever it is you want.
+To have a better life, you have to become a better person, so you can manifest whatever it is you want.

 In search of becoming a better person, we become the worst: The skinny kid who wants a great physique becomes obsessed with becoming bigger reaches for steroids and other enhancers and jeopardizes his health.
-The dad who wants to provide for his family and wants to be able to give them anything they want works 90 hours a week and becomes a stressed asshole completely detached from his family.
-The workaholic that wants to find himself and goes on a spiritual journey and along the way loses touch with his normal life and becomes a crazy, homeless hippy, who just pretends to be spiritual.
+The dad, who wants to provide for his family and wants to be able to give them anything they want, works 90 hours a week and becomes a stressed asshole, completely detached from his family.

 Information changes the situation

 The avocado story might be a bit exaggerated or not really accurate, but you get the point.
 Information changes the situation.
-Science changes every day and so do the things tied to the science.
-What was good yesterday, is bad today.
+Science changes every day.
+What was good yesterday is bad today.
 Science has a tendency to contradict with older science, and this is bad practice if you want to do everything perfectly.
-When you follow information on healthy eating rigorously, you’ll be out of stuff to eat soon, because there’s nothing left to eat.
+When you follow the information on healthy eating rigorously, you’ll be out of stuff to eat soon, because there’s nothing left to eat.

 Fear and perfection

 When fear is the driving force behind our pursuit of a better life, we can go overboard fast.
 We become obsessive and become very pro- and anti about things.
-We want the best bang for our buck.
+And also, we want the best bang for our buck.
 We try to squeeze out as much as possible and strive for perfection.
 But perfection comes at a cost.
-Perfection in itself is sickness.
+Perfection, in itself, is sickness.

 If we apply perfection to our pursuit of a better life, things can become nasty.
 We become the lady who went to the gym for a healthy body.
 Now she’s way past the healthy body and walks around looking like a freak that still isn’t happy with the way she looks.
 Or we become so obsessed with making money we destroy everything around us.
 We destroy our family life, our relationships, our health, just in pursuit of an extra dollar.